cobrbra/immigration_queue_simulation_edinburgh_airport/README.md

  * Running `targets::tar_make()`.
 Beware: this will take some time (maybe one to be run overnight).
  * Asking us, and we'll send you a pre-computed data folder.

-The Shiny App is also of coure available through its online interface.
+The Shiny App is also of course available through its online interface.
 See our report for login credentials.